isc-projects/kea/doc/sphinx/arm/hooks-radius.rst

      FREERADIUS_DICTIONARY: /usr/local/etc/radiusclient/dictionary

    Developer:
      Enable Debugging:          no
      Google Tests:              no
-     Valgrind:               not found
+     Valgrind:                  no
      C++ Code Coverage:         no
      Logger checks:             no
+     Install existing manuals:  yes
      Generate Documentation:    no
+     Generate Parser:           no
+     Generate Messages Files:   no
-     Parser Generation:      no
+     Perfdhcp:                  no
      Kea-shell:                 no
-     Perfdhcp:               no
+     Enable fuzzing:            no

 Please make sure that the compilation includes the following:

 -  RADIUS listed in Included Hooks;
 -  FreeRADIUS client directories printed and pointing to the right directories;
 -  Boost version at least 1.65.1.
-The versions available in CentOS 7 (1.48 and 1.53) are too old.

 Once the configuration is complete, compile Kea using ``make``.
 If the system has more than one core, using the ``-jN``